cbekk/verizon-ai-studio-project/README.md

 Business Impact:

-Improved Customer Experience-
+Improved Customer Experience:
 Understanding specific areas of feedback can help address issues early and tailor services to prevent customer churning.

-Predictive Insights-
+Predictive Insights:
 Identifying patterns of dissatisfaction can help predict potential churning, allowing for proactive measures to be taken.

-and Competitive Advantage-
+Competitive Advantage:
 Predicting negative feedback and repairing these areas can help strengthen customer relationships and maintain a positive brand image.

 Methodology:

 Data Collection and Preprocessing: Downloaded the data; handled missing values and outliers; and performed exploration, tokenization, and feature engineering.
 LLM Model Selection: Researched models, compared performances, and selected the most suitable LLM model.
 Fine-Tuning and Fitting Model to DataL Trained the models using a preprocessed dataset and fine-tuned parameters for optimal performance.
 Sentiment Analysis: Trained the models to classify sentiment as positive or negative.
 Evaluation and Optimization: Assessed model performances and improved results based on evaluative measures.
 Derive Insights and Visualize Results: Visualized results through plots and charts, and documented findings.